 Approximate time of completion: About 1 month passively and actively being involved.

 It came from a general observation within me, that the more you observe yourself you start to become separate from the doer.
 Then there a “self” that observes and there is a “self” that acts.
 When these two parts are un-identified, mind and emotions are held as belonging to “self”.
-It appears as if these are the driving factors most obviously.
+It appears as if these are the driving factors.
 The more the separation happens one realizes that to associate or not associate is merely a choice.